On Good-for-MDPs Automata: Membership in EXPTIME for GFM

 \section{Membership in EXPTIME for GFM}

-In this section, we start out with showing a sufficient (Lemma~\ref{lemma:GFM-NBW-if}) and necessary (Lemma~\ref{lemma:GFM-NBW-onlyif}) criterion for a candidate NBW to be GFM in Section~\ref{ssec:decidingGFM}.
+In this section, we start out with showing a sufficient (\cref{lemma:GFM-NBW-if}) and necessary (\cref{lemma:GFM-NBW-onlyif}) criterion for a candidate NBW to be GFM in \cref{ssec:decidingGFM}.

-We show in Section \ref{ssec:QGFMisGFM} that this criterion is also sufficient and necessary for QGFM-ness.
-This implies that GFM-ness and QGFM-ness collapse, so that the EXPTIME decision procedure from Section \ref{section:QGFM-procedure} can be used to decide GFM-ness, and the PSPACE hardness from Section \ref{section:PSPACE-hardness} extends to QGFM.
+We show in \cref{ssec:QGFMisGFM} that this criterion is also sufficient and necessary for QGFM-ness.
+This implies that GFM-ness and QGFM-ness collapse, so that the {\sf EXPTIME} decision procedure from \cref{section:QGFM-procedure} can be used to decide GFM-ness, and the {\sf PSPACE}-hardness from \cref{section:PSPACE-hardness} extends to QGFM.